 Marquez's research was featured at the 2015 Humpback Whale World Congress in Sainte-Marie, Madagascar.
 Recordings of Marquez's music have been released on ABLAZE Records (USA), RMN Classical Records (UK), Sarton Records (PL), and E.M.P.i.R.E.S Records (USA).
 Joshua is currently the composer for the upcoming video game, The Girl Who Sees, which explores Filipino culture and history against the backdrop of the Japanese occupation of the Philippines during WWII.

 Marquez holds a PhD in composition from the University of Iowa in addition to an MM from the University of North Carolina at Greensboro.
 Joshua is currently the Artistic Director for the interdisciplinary arts nonprofit, GRIT Collaborative.
-Marquez serves as a Resident Composer for the Saint Mary's College Summer Composition Intensive in Notre Dame, IN (2013-present), having previously taught at the University of Iowa and the Preucil School of Music.
+Marquez served as a Resident Composer for the Saint Mary's College Summer Composition Intensive in Notre Dame, IN (2013-2017), having previously taught at the University of Iowa and the Preucil School of Music.

 He has studied with Josh Levine, David Gompper, Mark Engebretson, and Alejandro Rutty in addition to private studies with Samuel Adler, Derek Bermel, Michael Harrison, Laura Kaminsky, David Lang, and Augusta Read Thomas.